shakfu/py-js/source/projects/py/README.md

 ### Windows

-Since Windows support still is relatively new, no releases have been made pending further testing.
+Since Windows support for relocatable builds still is relatively new, releases will be made pending further testing.

 Currently, the externals which are enabled by default in this project can be built with only a few requirements: